Control and removal of pests can be a costly and time-consuming task.

 Mice found in Australian homes tend to be either brown, grey or black and around 5-9cm long.

-Rodents feed on nuts, fruit, flowers and grains and are attracted into homes with easy access to food sources.
+These little pests feed on nuts, fruit, flowers and grains and are attracted into homes with easy access to food sources.

 The best ways to avoid attracting mice into your home are;